 One of the craziest facts about Africa is that there are well over one thousand languages spoken across the continent.
 UNESCO had a go at estimating and come up with around 2,000 languages.
 Whatever the actual number, it’s a lot.

 15. Arabic is the most widely spoken language in Africa

 Can you believe this interesting fact about Africa?
 One hundred seventy million people speak Arabic.
 The second-most widely spoken language is English, with 130 million speakers, followed by 115 million French-speakers.
 Swahili is next; with 100 million speakers, it’s the most widely spoken African language on the continent.

 16. The continent’s population will more than double by 2050

-If you were paying attention to your Africa facts, you’d know that doubling the continent’s current population will equal around 2.3 billion people.
+If you were paying attention to your facts about Africa, you’d know that doubling the continent’s current population will equal around 2.3 billion people.

 17. African art and architecture reflect the diversity of African cultures

 The oldest known jewelry on the continent is thought to be… beads.
 These were made of Nassarius shells, which is a pretty cool Africa culture fact.
 People were rockin’ these around 72,000 years ago.
 Then there’s the Great Pyramid at Giza: the tallest structure on Earth for thousands of years.

 The ruins of Great Zimbabwe showcase an amazing Iron Age power.
 The ancient churches of Ethiopia will leave you in awe.
 Morocco’s medieval mosques are stunning.
 Africa is ultra diverse.